alexr123456/TFA-Bullet-Ballistics/README.md

 # TFA Bullet Ballistics
 This is currently not intended for players, if you are a developer please read [below](https://github.com/Daxble/TFA-Bullet-Ballistics#installationsetup).

+# Info
+Shotguns will not work on this base, even if the weapon is set to use this it will not work on weapons that fire more than one bullet per shot.

 # FAQ
 Q. It doesn't seem like it's working up close?
 A. Hitscan bullets are used on shots less than 1000 source units ( ~19.5 Meters )